ingo/ingo.github.io/_recipes/double_chocolate_banana_bread.md

 ---
-title: Double Chocolate Banana Bread
+author: Smitten Kitchen
 category: Desserts
 description: A delicious twist on the classic banana bread, this recipe incorporates rich cocoa powder and chocolate chunks for a double dose of chocolate.
 Perfect for using up those overripe bananas.
-image: double-chocolate-banana-bread1.jpg
+image: double_chocolate_banana_bread.jpg
 size: 1 loaf
+source: https://smittenkitchen.com/2014/03/double-chocolate-banana-bread/
 time: 1 hour 30 minutes
-author: Smitten Kitchen
-source: https://smittenkitchen.com/2014/03/double-chocolate-banana-bread/
+title: Double Chocolate Banana Bread
 ---
 This Double Chocolate Banana Bread recipe is a delicious twist on the classic banana bread.
 It incorporates rich cocoa powder and chocolate chunks for a double dose of chocolate.
 This recipe is perfect for using up those overripe bananas that are just a day away from attracting fruit flies.
 It's a simple one-bowl recipe that requires no special equipment and can be made with ingredients you likely already have in your kitchen.

 ### Ingredients